Hypercontracts: Conclusions

-The flexibility and power of our model suggests that a number of directions that were opened in~\cite{BenvenisteContractBook}, but not explored to their end, can now be re-investigated with much better tools: contracts and testing, subcontract synthesis (for requirement engineering), contracts and abstract interpretation, contracts in physical system modeling.\footnote{ \href{https://www.mathworks.com/products/simulink.html}{Simulink} and \href{https://openmodelica.org/}{Modelica} toolsuites propose requirements toolboxes, in which requirements are physical system properties that can be tested on a given system model, thus providing a limited form of contract.
-This motivates the development of a richer contract framework helping for requirement engineering in Cyber Physical Systems design.} Furthermore, contracts were also developed in the neighbor community of control, which motivates us to establish further links.
-In particular, Saoud et al.~\cite{DBLP:conf/eucc/SaoudGF18,saoud:hal-02196511} proposed a framework of Assume/Guarantee contracts for input/output discrete or continuous time systems.
+The flexibility and power of our model suggests that a number of directions that were opened in~\cite{BenvenisteContractBook}, but not explored to their end, can now be re-investigated with more powerful tools: contracts and testing, subcontract synthesis (for requirement engineering), contracts and abstract interpretation, contracts in physical system modeling.\footnote{ \href{https://www.mathworks.com/products/simulink.html}{Simulink} and \href{https://openmodelica.org/}{Modelica} toolsuites propose requirements toolboxes, in which requirements are physical system properties that can be tested on a given system model, thus providing a limited form of contract.
+This motivates the development of a richer contract framework helping for requirement engineering in Cyber-Physical Systems design.} Furthermore, contracts were also developed in the neighbor community of control, which motivates us to establish further links.
+In particular, Phan-Minh and Murray \cite{phan2019contracts,phan2021contract} introduced the notion of reactive contracts.
+Saoud et al.~\cite{DBLP:conf/eucc/SaoudGF18,saoud:hal-02196511} proposed a framework of Assume/Guarantee contracts for input/output discrete or continuous time systems.
 Assumptions vs. Guarantees are properties stated on inputs vs. outputs; with this restriction, reactive contracts are considered and an elegant formula is proposed for the parallel composition of contracts.